-LEAP cards "free public transport for school journeys", Leap cards are issued by DRHE to families in homeless accommodation, via the family support teams in those S10 funded services:
+LEAP cards "free public transport for school journeys", Leap cards are issued by DRHE to families in homeless accommodation, via the family support teams in funded services:

 The LEAP card aims to support children and young people attend school.
-The scheme allows for every child between 4 - 19 years of age attending school and registered as homeless to a LEAP card to facilitate travel to and from school.
-The scheme also allows for a LEAP card for one parent or guardian per family to help their children to get to school.
+The scheme provides a LEAP card for every child aged 4 to 19 who is attending school and registered as homeless, enabling them to travel to and from school free of charge.
+The scheme also provides a LEAP card for one parent or guardian per family to help their children to get to school.
 Each LEAP card will have €150 credit on it after which it will be replaced with a new card.
 For more detailed information on the scheme, please see the attached document entitled 'overall information sheet on the LEAP card scheme'.

 The cards are being provided on a temporary basis for the academic/ school year, as the purpose of these cards is to provide assistance for children to attend school.

 Cards will be signed out to Senior Managers within each NGO who will ensure cards will be distributed to families who meet the following criteria: